-Melania Trump Allegedly ‘Embarrassed’ By Al Sharpton’s Anti-Donald Remarks At Aretha Franklin’s Funeral
+Melania Trump Allegedly ‘Embarrassed’ By Al Sharpton’s Anti-Trump Remarks At Aretha Franklin’s Funeral

 While delivering a speech at Aretha Franklin’s grand send-off, Rev. Al Sharpton aimed some spicy words at President Donald Trump.

 “The other day I misspelled ‘Respect’ on my radio show and a lot of y’all corrected me,” said Sharpton.
 “Now I want y’all to help me correct President Trump to teach him what it means.”
 The crowd responded with a standing ovation.

 “When word went out that Ms. Franklin passed, Trump said, ‘She used to work for me.’
 No, she used to perform for you.
 She worked for us,” he continued, citing Franklin’s commitment to feminism and civil rights.
 “Aretha never took orders from nobody but God.”

-Rev. Sharpton was one of dozens of special guests invited to the star-studded celebration in remembrance of The Queen of Soul.
+Rev. Sharpton was one of dozens of special guests invited to the star-studded celebration in remembrance of the Queen of Soul.
 Other attendees included former President Bill Clinton, former first lady Hillary Clinton, Stevie Wonder, Ariana Grande, and Smokey Robinson.
-President Trump and the First Lady did not attend.
-Franklin died August 18.
+President Trump and the first lady did not attend.
+Franklin died on August 18.

 The Queen of Soul, Aretha Franklin, is dead.
 She was a great woman, with a wonderful gift from God, her voice.
 She will be missed!